State of Practice of Landfill Leachate Management and Treatment in the U.S.

 - What factors influence whether or not a landfill is allowed to discharge to a POTW?

-- Are commonly used empirical rules of thumb (e.g. leachate generation per acre) used for sizing treatment processes accurate?
+- Are commonly used empirical rules of thumb (e.g. leachate generation per acre) accurate for sizing treatment processes?

 - What technology options are available on the market to address specific treatment goals?

 Interested in providing data?

 If you are interested in completing our survey and providing leachate data, please click the following link: https://www.surveymonkey.com/r/WBWBYPN

 Thank You to Our Project Sponsors